thehomeworkclub/ModernDayPirates/VR_RIFLE_SYSTEM.md

 The rifles implement a physical reloading system designed for use with a VR gunstock:

 ### Magazine States
-The magazine can be in one of three states:
+The magazine can be in one of two states:
 1. **ATTACHED_TO_GUN**: Magazine is attached to the rifle
-2. **ATTACHED_TO_HAND**: Magazine is removed and held by left controller
+2. **DETACHED**: Magazine is removed and held by the left controller
-3. **BEING_INSERTED**: Magazine is being inserted back into the rifle

 ### Reloading Process
 1. **Detaching the Magazine**: